I’m driving to a dinner date with my wife and older daughter and I’m following a huge red dump truck.

 Now, there are those who want to destroy Confederate statues and erase that era as a way to make amends for our past misdeeds.

-Let’s changed the names of military bases if the namesake was “on the wrong side”.
+Let’s change the names of military bases if the namesake was “on the wrong side”.

 Problem is, we don’t have very good memories and we’ll forget and does it really change anything?